 Cons

-Our advice: El Raval is for budget-conscious expats and students who want central living and cultural depth.
-If that sounds like you, focus your search on the northern part of the neighborhood, around the university area and MACBA, and stay alert to your surroundings.
+Our advice: focus your search on the northern part of the neighborhood, around the university area and MACBA, and stay alert to your surroundings.

-If you're looking for a place with great nightlife or want to enjoy traditional Spanish food, Barceloneta is the neighborhood for you.
+If you're looking for a place with great nightlife or want to enjoy traditional Spanish food, Barceloneta is a good choice to live in.

 Things to know before choosing this neighborhood: